 First, it's worth stressing that the Competition condition DOES tax the PFC as it involves inhibition ('avoid the salient cue') as well as finding and tracking the high reward location, (not the salient cue).
 (Note that just because a PFC is developing, doesn't mean it is not critically being used.)
 This taxation appears to lead to broad, albeit random(-ish), search.
 But it's worth noting that children seemed able to avoid the trap of always choosing the salient cue in this condition (which I suspect the authors were originally hoping to find given the attention story).
 So attention is focused on an item, but children in this condition manage to not get trapped by it and still managed to search items broadly.
 In a sense, this is evidence in conflict with the authors primary claim, but because of the slightly odd definition of "systematic search" they are able to argue that random search (though it is broad) is not systematic.

-There are a number of good points here.
+There are a number of important points here, and to address these points we revised both the Introduction (pg.
+4-5) and Discussion (pg.
+XX).
+Specifically XXX

 It is a particularly good point that the Competition condition may be more demanding of PFC than the other conditions.
 The framing of the paper was perhaps overly simplistic in contrasting PFC-related processes and attention-related processes, while in fact processes like filtering of irrelevant stimuli or inhibition might be considered both attentional and controlled by PFC.
 It may actually be immaturity of these processes that underlie children’s distributed attentional allocation pattern and/or their choice patterns.
-We’ve altered the Introduction (pg.
-4-5) and Discussion (pg.
-XX) to better accommodate these ideas.
+We’ve altered to better accommodate these ideas.

 So then what does systematic mean?
 Taking a closer look at "systematic exploration" reveals that children are not engaging in STRATEGIC exploration - indeed the children in the Baseline condition are doing something quite strange - despite only 4 locations and 100 trials, with consistent reward behind each image, children seem unable to learn (even by the 80th trial/last epoch!!) the location of the high reward value.